 In another incident, a bellman escorting guests into room 1403 saw the Lady in Red follow his guests through the door into the room.
 When he entered, the lady had vanished.

 More recently, disembodied footsteps and strange sounds have been recorded by security cameras in a stairwell near the 14th floor.

 Some say the Lady in Red is the ghost of Jennie Pearl Cox.
-She was a Vancouver socialite who regularly attended the hotel’s ballroom in the early 1940’s.
+She was a Vancouver socialite who regularly attended the hotel’s ballroom dances in the early 1940s.
 Apparently, she took up eternal residence in the hotel after dying in a car accident in 1944.
 Whether she’s the spirit of Ms. Cox or not, the ghost is well known by the hotel’s staff.
-They even serve a cocktail named in her honour in the lobby lounge.

 For more creepy stories connected to the Hotel Vancouver, please see Ghosts of Vancouver: 41 Haunted Places.